kubevela/kubevela.github.io/versioned_docs/version-v1.1/platform-engineers/workflow/cue-actions.md

 title: Step Operations
 ---

-This doc will illustrate the CUE actions provided in `vela/op` stdlib package.
+This documentation will introduce the CUE operations provided in `vela/op` stdlib package that can be used in each workflow step.

 > To learn the syntax of CUE, read [CUE Basic](../cue/basic)